Skip to main content

 Tax Increment Financing (TIF): used for property taxation, some Vermont municipalities have state-approved TIF districts, which can use property tax revenue created by new projects to fund those projects.
 The education grand list figure used in the determination of the CLA includes the value of the “increment” for those towns and cities with active tax increment financing districts.
 However, the education grand list figure for those municipalities that will be reported to the Department of Education and used to determine the education tax liability will not include the value of the increment.

-Tax Implementation Group for E-Commerce Requirements Standardization (TIGERS): organization that standardizes and adopts what is referred to as Fed/State Modernized e-File for personal income tax
+Tax Implementation Group for E-Commerce Requirements Standardization (TIGERS): an organization that standardizes and adopts what is referred to as Fed/State Modernized e-File for personal income tax

 Taxpayer Identification (TI): as used in tax administration, the functions that manage the creation and editing of taxpayer data